eriknovak/DTProc/src/service/bolts/README.md

 ```

-## Extract Type
+## Extract Document Type
-The [extract type](./extract-type.js) bolt is able to extract the type of the document based URL address of the document.
+The [extract document type](./extract-document-type.js) bolt is able to extract the type of the document based URL address of the document.
 It requires the following parameters.

 | Parameter           | Description                                                                                        |